bvbohnen/X4_Customizer/README.md

   * Adjust_Job_Count

     Adjusts job ship counts using a multiplier, affecting all quota fields.
 Input is a list of matching rules, determining which jobs get adjusted.

 ***

+Catalog Utilities:

+  * Cat_Pack

+    Packs all files in subdirectories of the given directory into a new catalog file.
+Only subdirectories matching those used in the X4 file system are considered.

+  * Cat_Unpack

+    Unpack a single catalog file, or a group if a folder given.
+When a file is in multiple catalogs, the latest one in the list will be used.
+If a file is already present at the destination, it is compared to the catalog version and skipped if the same.

+***

+Write_To_Extension Utilities:

+  * Write_To_Extension

+    Write all currently modified game files to the extension folder.
+Existing files at the location written on a prior call will be cleared out.
+Content.xml will have dependencies added for files modified from existing extensions.

+***